 Where the development involves work that would fall under both prior approval and within your permitted development rights two separate applications will need to be made to enable the council to consider both elements of the build.
 Where development falls under prior approval a prior approval application will need to be made.
 Where the development also falls under permitted development a separate lawful development certificate application for the works should also be made.
 This will incur the split administration fee of £250.00 plus VAT unless stated otherwise.

-Should you wish to proceed a stage at YOUR OWN RISK, a full non-refundable stage payment will become payable immediately.
+Should you wish to proceed with a stage at YOUR OWN RISK, a full non-refundable stage payment will become payable immediately.
 Please see Project Progress above.

 BGA Architects reserve the right to submit Town Planning Applications through the Planning Portal website and Building Regulation Applications through the Submit-a-Plan website, or other services which may be appropriate at the time of submitting the application.